Browse the complete wines index →

 |---|---|

-- Global R1 — headline number on the product card.
+- Global percentile — headline number on the product card.
+The unweighted rank of that z-score against every wine we rank.
 A 90 means top 10% of all wines.

-Each product page publishes all six numbers plus the underlying mean z-score, CI-floor, and effective sample size for every lens — so you can audit any percentile against our open-source pipeline.
+Each product page publishes all three numbers alongside the reviewer counts behind them — so you can audit any percentile against the published formulas and constants on our methodology page.

 What we'll cover at launch